php-fig/fig-standards/proposed/http-message.md

     public function getHeaderLine($name);

     /**
-     * Retrieves all message headers.
+     * Retrieves all message headers as an array of header names and string
+     * values.
      *
      * The keys represent the header name as it will be sent over the wire, and
      * each value is a string of the header values concatenated together using